Control Patrols: Pressure for disbandment from the Republican Party

+On 25 January 1937, there was a violent clash in the town of La Fatarella (Hechos de Fatarella), about 150 km west of Barcelona, where CNT militants tried to impose land collectivization.
+This led to a shootout in which a CNT Patrolman was killed.
+La Fatarella was attacked by additional Patrolmen and CNT militants, then by Assault Guards from Barcelona, and finally stormed by 60 men from the dead Patrolman's home neighborhood in Barcelona.
+Between 50 and 60 townspeople were shot dead and another 70 arrested.

 These events made UGT abandon the organization of the Patrols.
-The discomfort was growing, the criticism in the newspapers of PSUC, ERC and UGT was constant, and it coincided with the undisciplined attitude of UGT patrolmen that they had been carrying for a few weeks given that their party, PSUC, had already decided to put an end to the Patrols and give strength to a single security council in the hands of the Generalitat government.
-On 29 January, at the meeting of the Control Patrols, it was decided to replace the UGT patrolmen with members of other forces.
+The discomfort was growing, the criticism in the PSUC, ERC, and UGT newspapers was constant.
+It coincided with the undisciplined attitude that UGT Patrolmen had displayed for a few weeks given that their party, PSUC, had already decided to put an end to the Patrols and establish a single security council in the hands of the Generalitat government.
+On 29 January, at the meeting of the Control Patrols, it was decided to replace the UGT Patrolmen with members of other forces.

 During January and February there were discussions about the reorganization of public order in Catalonia.
-There were thousands of barracked assault guards and civil guards, who were seen by the revolutionaries as a threat to the revolution.
-But at the same time they were seen by the republicans and communists as a way to dispute power with the Patrols.
-On 15 February, the last meeting of the Internal Security Board took place, soon being displaced by a new public order board.
-This displacement was made without any reaction by the CNT.
+There were thousands of barracked Assault Guards and Civil Guards, who were seen by the revolutionaries as a threat to the revolution.
+But at the same time they were seen by the Republicans and Communists as a way to dispute power with the Patrols.
+On 15 February, the last meeting of the Internal Security Board took place; it was soon replaced by a new public order board.
+This change was made without any reaction by the CNT.

-On 4 March 1937, the Internal Security Corps was created by a decree and the patrols were ordered to be dissolved.
-The body was based on the assault forces, which were under the orders of the Generalitat, and the "Republican National Guard" (name under which the Civil Guard was then known), which depended on the central government.
-As a security measure in this body, its members were not allowed to be affiliated with any union or political party.
+A decree on 4 March 1937 created the Internal Security Corps and dissolved the Patrols.
+The Corps was based on the Assault Guard, which was under the orders of the Generalitat, and the "Republican National Guard" (the name under which the Civil Guard was then known), which depended on the central government.
+As a security measure, members could not be affiliated with any union or political party.
 This ordinance was a measure that tried to put an end to the influence of the Control Patrols in the streets of Barcelona.
-At the same time, by means of other decrees by which the defense councils of the municipalities were dissolved, the withdrawal of the militias from the borders was ordered.
+At the same time, other decrees dissolved the defense councils of the municipalities, and ordered the withdrawal of the militias from the borders.
 It was a measure destined to end the revolution, of which the Patrols were an essential part.
 In any case, they ignored the order of their dissolution and remained armed until June 1937.

 On 25 March 1937, Josep Tarradellas, Acting Minister of Internal Security, ordered the transfer of various detainees to the General Police Station of Public Order of the Government in the ex-monastery of San Elías and the other sections controlled by the Patrols.
 The direct control of the Generalitat continued to increase.
-The May Days events revealed the offensive by the Generalitat, with the support of militiamen from PSUC, UGT and the Catalan state, against militiamen from CNT-FAI and POUM.
+The May Days events revealed the offensive by the Generalitat, with the support of militiamen from PSUC, UGT, and the Catalan state, against militiamen from CNT-FAI and POUM.